HimmelKreis4865/ImageLib/README.md

 **WARNING:** Right now you need to create your own autoloader or take a look at the bottom of this page!

+# Explanation
+ - `Padding` is the distance between the top left corner and the object.
+It's telling object's position

 ## Documentation
 ### Creating images
 You can either create images by getting them from a file: